mui/mui-x/docs/data/data-grid/components/overview.md

 <Grid.FilterPanel.Trigger render={<MyCustomButton />} />
 ```

-A function can also be passed to the `render` prop, giving you control over the props that are forwarded to the custom element:
+A function can also be passed to the `render` prop to control which props are forwarded to the custom element:

 ```tsx
 <Grid.FilterPanel.Trigger